Thorp Academy Council

 Mrs Bailey is also a Governor at Parkhead Primary School

 Miss Armstrong is also a Governor at Emmaville Primary School

-Mr Andrew Jordon is also a member of the Academy Council for:- Dyke House College, Redhouse Academy and Manor Academy as Executive Principal.
+Mr Andrew Jordon is also a member of the Academy Council for:- Dyke House College and Manor Academy as Executive Principal.
 Mr Jordon is also a Governor of University Technical College South Durham.